jayrao213/ImageLab/README.md

 ImageLab is a **full-stack image editing and processing platform** built using **Python (FastAPI)** on the backend and **Next.js (React + TypeScript)** on the frontend.
 It originated as a **command-line BMP image editor** for *CS150 at Northwestern University* — but after the course ended, it was completely reimagined into a **modern, web-based, cloud-deployed application** with an expanded feature set, polished UI, and full Dockerization.

+Note: The live demo sometimes fails or runs out of memory because it’s hosted entirely on free tiers (Render, Hugging Face, Vercel) with very limited RAM, no GPU, and cold starts.
+You can clone the repo and run it locally for much faster and more reliable performance.

 ---

 ## 📖 Project History